 General: A herbaceous perennial originally brought over as a garden ornamental, Baby’s Breath is now commonly used in flower bouquets as well as an ornamental filler in flower arrangements.

-Stem: Erect, single to multiple stems that can grow to be between 0.4 m and 1 m tall.
-Stems are swollen at the nodes, branched near the crown and bluish-green.
+Stem: Erect, single to multiple stems that be between 40 cm and 1 m tall.
+Stems are swollen at the nodes, branched near the crown and blueish-green in colour.

 Leaves: Opposite, lance shaped and 2 – 9 mm wide.
 Leaves grow from the swollen nodes on stems and can be either smooth or hairy.
 They occur mainly on the upper parts of the stem.

 Seeds: Small, black, kidney-shaped seeds.

 Fruit: Small capsules containing 2 – 5 seeds.

-Roots: Deep taproot that can extend up to 4 m.
+Roots: Deep taproot that can extend up to 4 m deep.

 Pearly Everlasting (Anaphalis margaritacea) can grow up to 1 m tall and has clusters of white flowers with yellow centers.
 It blooms from mid-summer to early fall.
 The leaves are long and narrow, and give off a grey-hue due to the fine hairs that cover the leaves and stems.

 Habitat and Origin

-Baby’s Breath originates from Eurasia and was brought over as a garden ornamental.
+Baby’s Breath comes from Eurasia and was brought to North America as a garden ornamental.
 It is now often used in bouquets as an ornamental filler.

-It can survive in a multitude of environments with variations in both temperature and moisture levels.
-It is most aggressive in areas of low rainfall, as it thrives in dry, sandy, stony places.
-It can commonly be found in lightly grazed pastures, roadside ditches, hay fields and abandoned fields.
+Baby’s Breath can survive in a multitude of environments with variations in both temperature and moisture levels.
+It is most aggressive in areas of low rainfall, as it thrives in dry, sandy, stony sites and its drought tolerant.
+It can commonly be found in lightly-grazed pastures, roadside ditches, hay fields and abandoned fields.

 Propagation and Vectors of Spread

-Baby’s Breath reproduces both by seed and vegetatively.
-Each plant produces fruit in the form of small capsules that contain 2 to 5 black, kidney shaped seeds.
-It produces around 13,000 seeds a year, and seeds remain viable in the soil for 1-2 years.
+It reproduces both by seed and vegetatively.
+One plant produces around 13,000 seeds a year, and seeds remain viable in the soil for 1-2 years.
 Baby’s Breath reproduces vegetatively when shoot production increases in mature plants.